 What is an ELP and why do I need it?

 ELP is short for English Language Proficiency.
 In order to obtain an AROC in Australia, you must show that you are proficient in speaking and understanding the English language.
-There is a couple of ways this can be done.
-If you can provide proof of secondary education in Australia (High School Certificate for example) then that will qualify you to show proficiency.
-If not, then our Chief Instructor, John, can give you an English Language Assessment and make a determination to CASA that you are proficient enough to qualify.
+There are a couple of ways this can be done.
+If you can provide proof of secondary education in Australia (High School Certificate, for example) then that will qualify you to show proficiency.
+If not, our Chief Instructor, John, can give you an English Language Assessment and make a determination to CASA that you are proficient enough to qualify.

 How long is the AROC course?